Constitution of Austria: History

-The B-VG was based on drafts whose principal author was Hans Kelsen and was first enacted on October 1, 1920.
+Adoption

+The Federal Constitutional Law was adopted in the aftermath of World War I, when Austria was facing significant political and economic challenges.
+The constitution was drafted by a constitutional committee, which was established by the Austrian Parliament in 1919.
+The drafts' principal author was Hans Kelsen.
+The committee's draft was debated and amended by the Parliament, and the final text was adopted on October 1, 1920.

 Since political agreement over a bill of rights could not be reached, the Basic Law on the General Rights of Citizens (Staatsgrundgesetz über die allgemeinen Rechte der Staatsbürger) of 1867 was left in place and designated as constitutional law.

 Originally, the B-VG was very parliamentarian in character.
 The prerogative to enact law was to lie with a comparatively strong parliament, the Federal Assembly composed of two houses, the National Council and the Federal Council.
 The responsibility for implementing law was to reside with a cabinet headed by a chancellor, who was nominated by the National Council on a motion by its principal committee.
 A relatively weak president, who was elected by both houses, was to serve as head of state.

 In 1929, the constitution underwent a revision significantly broadening the prerogatives of the president.
 In particular, the president was to be elected directly by the people rather than by the legislature.
 The president was also to be vested with the authority to dissolve the parliament, a power typically not held by presidents of parliamentary republics.
 He also had the authority to formally appoint the chancellor and the cabinet.
 On paper, the president was vested with powers comparable to those of the President of the United States.
 However, in practice his role remained mostly ceremonial and representative.
 For example, his right to appoint the chancellor was constrained by the National Council's power to censure the cabinet or individual ministers, meaning the president was all but required to ensure his choice of chancellor had the confidence of the National Council.
 He exercised many of his other executive functions on the advice of the chancellor.
 This move away from a government steered predominantly by a fairly large and (by definition) fractioned deliberative body towards a system concentrating power in the hands of a single autonomous leader was made in an attempt to appease the para-fascist movements (such as the Heimwehr, or later the Ostmärkische Sturmscharen and the Social Democratic Republikanischer Schutzbund) thriving in Austria at that time.